Kennyc1012/Opengur/README.md

 public static final String CLIENT_SECRET = "YOUR CLIENT SECRET";
 ```

+When registering for an API key from Imgur, you need to specify a redirect url to handle logins.
+The url that the app currently uses is https://com.kenny.openimgur/ .
+You can use that or provide your own and update the url in ProfileActivity.java

 #Contribution
 Pull requests are welcomed and encouraged.
 If you experience any bugs, please [file an issue](https://github.com/Kennyc1012/OpenImgur/issues/new)